 Until then, I'll rely on my favorite substitute for mayonnaise: sour cream.

 Thick, full-fat sour cream.

 I don't purchase low-fat or fat-free products anymore.
 Without the fat, your body can't absorb the fat-soluble vitamins in the foods (like dairy) and when the fat is stripped out, over-processed filler ingredients are usually added back in so it tastes edible.

-I'd much rather have a flavorful dish sans the additives and indulge in moderation.
-Or not. ;)
+I'd much rather have a flavorful dish sans the additives and indulge in moderation...or not!

-A Healthier Dip Without Sacrificing Flavor
+A Healthier Spinach and Artichoke Dip Without Sacrificing Flavor